<?php echo $image->getTitle() ?>

 Stroke Unit (B14) – we work with people who have swallowing and/or communication difficulties as a result of stroke.
 Communication difficulties that may occur as a result of stroke include:

-We are not currently funded to provide a service to individuals with communication difficulties as a result of Dementia.
+We are not currently resourced to provide a service to individuals with communication difficulties as a result of Dementia.

-Voice – we see people with voice disorders i.e. hoarse voice, loss of voice known as dysphonia, as outpatients in the hospital for assessment and, if appropriate, therapy programmes, support and advice.
+Voice – we see people with voice disorders (eg: hoarse voice, loss of voice known as dysphonia) in outpatient clinics for assessment, therapy programmes, support and advice.
 We also provide therapy to people who have had a laryngectomy (voice box removed due to cancer) and clients going through the gender re-assignment process.

-Stammering- patients with dysfluent speech are seen in an outpatient clinic at Health Services at Warrington Wolves.
+Stammering- patients with dysfluent speech are seen in outpatient clinic.

-We’re a very small team, comprising of Speech and Language Therapists, a Speech and Language Therapy Assistant and Admin staff.
+We are a small team, comprising Speech and Language Therapists, a Speech and Language Therapy Assistant and an Administrator.
 We cover both Warrington hospital and community, and most of our therapists cover multiple clinical areas.
 All of our therapists are registered with the Health Care Professions Council (HCPC) and the Royal College of Speech and Language Therapists (RCSLT).

-For the adults with learning difficulties (ALD) Speech and Language Therapy service please call: 01744 457 278
+Adults with learning difficulties are seen by the (ALD) Speech and Language Therapy service contact number: 01744 457 278

 01925 662062